Have you received a call or letter from a company called AAA Collections?

 About AAA Collections

-AAA Collections, Inc. is part of the Advanced Asset Alliance (which is almost certainly where the AAA part of the name comes into play).
+AAA Collections, Inc. is part of the Advanced Asset Alliance.

 Is AAA Collections Legit?